miphe/remember/CONTRIBUTING.md

     - src            | Front-end files, stylesheet are written in SCSS,
                      | JS can be written in .js files or .coffee files
     - views          | Views folder, written in .jade files

+# Resource compiling
+Gulp is used to compile resources, so you should be able to use `gulp compile` or `gulp watch` to compile (S)CSS and (Coffee)Script